currawong-project/libcw/README.md

 - var_channelize() should never be called at runtime.

-- DONE: Remove `preset_label` and `type_src_label` from `_var_channelize()` and report error
-locations from the point of call.

 - Re-write the currawong circuit with caw.

-- DONE: Move proc_dict.cfg to libcw directory.

-- DONE: The proc inst 'args' should be able to create mult variables.
-The only way to instantiate new mult variables now is via the 'in' stmt.

-- DONE: The `audio_merge` implementaiton is wrong.
-It should mimic `audio_mix` where all igain coeff's are instantiated even if they are not referenced.

 - Finish audio feedback example - this will probably involve writing an `audio_silence` class.